lisphilar/covid19-sir/README.md

 * Find the relationship of reproductive number and measures taken by each country

 <strong>If you have ideas or need new functionalities, please join this project.
-Any suggestions with [Github Issues](https://github.com/lisphilar/covid19-sir/issues/new/choose) are always welcomed.
+Any suggestions with [Github Issues](https://github.com/lisphilar/covid19-sir/issues/new/choose) and [Twitter: @lisphilar](https://twitter.com/lisphilar) are always welcomed.
 Questions are also great.
 Please read [Guideline of contribution](https://lisphilar.github.io/covid19-sir/CONTRIBUTING.html) in advance.</strong>

 ## Installation